 • Use a dash or hyphen to separate the starting and ending ports in a range.
 Example: 80-8080.

 - 3. To modify Web Discovery settings, click Settings.
-See "Settings" below for more information. - 4.
+See "Settings" on the next page for more information. - 4.
 Click Start to initiate the discovery process.